mapcrafter/mapcrafter/README.md

 This is the size (in pixels) of the block textures.
 The default texture size is 12px (16px is the size of the default Minecraft textures).

-The size of a tile is 32*texturesize, so the higher the texture size, the more image data the renderer has to process.
+The size of a tile is `32 * texture_size`, so the higher the texture size, the more image data the renderer has to process.
 If you want a high detail, use texture size 16, but texture size 12 looks still good and is faster to render.

 `rotations = [top-left] [top-right] [bottom-right] [bottom-left]`

 This is a list of rotations to render the world from.
 You can rotate the world by n*90 degrees.
-Possible values for this space separated list are: top-left (default), top-right, bottom-right, bottom-left.
+Later in the output file you can interactively rotate your world.
+Possible values for this space separated list are: top-left, top-right, bottom-right, bottom-left.
 Top left means that north is on the top left side on the map (same thing for other directions).
+This option defaults to top-left.

 `render_unknown_blocks = 1|0`

-With this setting, the renderer renders unknown blocks as red blocks (for debugging purposes).
-Per default, the renderer just ignores unknown blocks and does not render them.
+With this option the renderer renders unknown blocks as red blocks (for debugging purposes).
+Per default the renderer just ignores unknown blocks and does not render them.

 `render_leaves_transparent = 1|0`

-You can specifiy this to use the transparent leave textures instead of the opaque textures.
-This option can make the renderer a bit slower, because the renderer also has to scan the blocks after the leaves to the ground.
+You can specifiy this to use the transparent leaf textures instead of the opaque textures.
+Using transparent leaf textures can make the renderer a bit slower, because the renderer also has to scan the blocks after the leaves to the ground.
 Per default the renderer renders leaves transparent.

 `render_biomes = 1|0`

 This setting makes the renderer to use the original biome colors for blocks like grass and leaves.
-At the moment, the renderer does not use the biome colors for water, because the renderer preblits the water blocks (great performance improvement) and it is not very easy to preblit all biome color variants.
+At the moment the renderer does not use the biome colors for water because the renderer preblits the water blocks (great performance improvement) and it is not very easy to preblit all biome color variants.
 And also, there is not a big difference with different water colors.
 Per default the renderer renders biomes.